A look at K Guard in MMA: Roman Dolidze

 Initial Reactions

-Phil Hawes and Hermansson were able to capitalize on this, getting in low, deep or simply behind Dolidze before getting him to the mat.
-While this consequence is significant, he doesn’t seem all that bothered about denying these attempts.
-Clearly trusting his abilities, Dolidze is more than content to work out of his guard in order to pile on the damage or create space to find the sweep.
+Both Phil Hawes and Jack Hermansson were able to capitalize by getting in low, shooting deep, or stepping behind Dolidze to bring the fight to the mat.
+While the consequence is notable, Dolidze does not appear overly concerned with denying these attempts.
+Instead, he trusts his guard, content to work from his back to inflict damage or create space for sweeps.

 K Guard